LOOP115/MrLfD_Hub/README.md

 ### [YOLOv8_Quest3](https://github.com/LOOP115/YOLOv8_Quest3)

-Utilize the Quest 3's cameras to identify the shapes and colours of EVA blocks using YOLOv8.
+Utilize the cameras of Quest 3 to identify the shapes and colours of a set of EVA blocks using YOLOv8.

 <br>